Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Why Did We Make This?
-The Texture Button stretches the custom textures you add to it, which is especially noticable when trying to use pixel art.
+The Texture Button stretches the custom textures you add to it, which is especially noticeable when trying to use pixel art.
 Luckily the NinePatchRect doesn't have this issue, so to use the NinePatchRect's method to add custom textures to our buttons instead, we combined the features of the NinePatchRect with those of the Button into a new custom node.
 The TextureButton still had some good features though, so we added some of them into the mix as well.
 And while we were at it we also added a custom sound system, which allows you to add various sounds to the button.
 Have a look at this comparison image:

 ![NinePatchButton versus TextureButton](https://github.com/Jurubu-Entertainment/Nine-Patch-Button-for-Godot-3.x/blob/master/Media/NPB_vs_TB.PNG "NinePatchButton versus TextureButton")

 ## Setup Guide

+### Download and Installation
+For a detailed guide on using the Godot Asset Library, both the web version and the Godot Editor's version, please see [this](https://docs.godotengine.org/en/latest/community/asset_library/using_assetlib.html).

+### NinePatchButton Setup
-Once the plugin is downloaded, installed and enabled, you can add a new NinePatchButton node to your scene and it can be used in the place of a normal Button or TextureButton.
+Once the plugin is downloaded, installed, and enabled, you can add a new NinePatchButton node to one of your project's scenes.

-To get started you must first set load your `Normal Texture` into `Script Variables/Normal Texture` (like you would with a Texture Button) and then head to `TextureRegion` in the Bottom Panel and set it up like you would with a NinePatchRect.
-Once that is done you can start adding the textures of your choice for the NinePatchButton with the `Pressed Texture`, `Hovered Texture`, `Disabled Texture`, and `Focused Texture` properties, just like you would do with a Texture Button.
-The rest of the settings work more or less just like you'd expect by looking at their names or by looking at how they worked with the original Button.
-Nevertheless, all the settings/functions of the NinePatchButton is explained in detail below.
+To get started you must first set load your chosen `Normal Texture` (the texture to display by default, when the button is not in the disabled, focused, hovered, or pressed state) into `Script Variables/Normal Texture` in the `Inspector` and then head to `TextureRegion` in the `Bottom Panel` and set it up like you would with a NinePatchRect.
+Once that is done you can start adding the rest of the textures of your choice for the NinePatchButton.
+The rest of the settings work more or less just like you'd expect by looking at their names or by looking at how they worked with the Button, the Texture Button and the NinePatchRect.
+Nevertheless, all the properties of the NinePatchButton are explained in detail below.

-## Settings
+## Properties Guide

 ### Script Variables
-- **Normal Texture** - Texture to display by default, when the button is not in the disabled, focused, hovered or pressed state.
+- **Normal Texture** - Texture to display by default, when the button is not in the disabled, focused, hovered, or pressed state.
 - **Hovered Texture** - Texture to display when the mouse hovers over the button.
 - **Focused Texture** - Texture to display when the button has mouse or keyboard focus.
 - **Pressed Texture** - Texture to display when the button has been, or is being, pressed down.